FOSSEE/sees/versionControl/handOut.rst

     tag:         tip
     user:        Madhusudan CS <madhusudancs@fossee.in>
     date:        Fri Jan 28 23:08:25 2011 +0530
-    summary:     Add my name to authors and move getting repositories section to 5
+    summary:     Add myself as author; Move getting repositories to section 5

 To now **pull** these changes, we use the ``pull`` command.